Ivystrode/filesync/readme.md

 To do
 - Add scheduler function to receiver
-- Add ability to send files if modified date is changed
 - VPN - auto connect to VPN just before/at beginning of backup window, use subprocess to activate ovpn?
 - SECURITY - add function to shut down file transfer if a file that is not on the manifest is detected
 - A warning must then be sent ie Telegram bot integration and/or email